Events description

 Account of the wedding of the son of Sumatra's king called al-Malik al-Ẓāhir.
 The identity of this king has been debated since Sulṭān Muḥammad al-Malik al-Ẓāhir is known to have died in 1326, whilst al-Malik al-Ẓāhir became an honorific title for rulers, also borne by Muḥammad's son Aḥmad (r.
 1326–1360 ca.), and it was probably this sultan whom Ibn Baṭṭūṭa met (Hill 1963:15).

 Account of Mali's Sultan audiences in his cupola.
 Ceremonial acts involving music are performed.
-For geographical reference of Māllī as lost capital, see Gibb, Vol. IV, p.
+For geographical reference of Māllī as the lost capital, see Gibb, Vol. IV, p.
 955-956, n.
-40.
+40. According to Tamari (1998) the description suggests a very prominent position for the Dūghā as the "chief of the griots" [kabīr al-shuʿarāʾ, see Event 67], so having a greater role than in the bambara, wolof and malinké courts.

 The ceremony taking place when Sultan reaches the audience hall including music with lute-like instruments.

 Account of the way griots (dyeli) recite poetry to the Sultan: how they dress in birdlike costumes and exhort the rulers by reminding them of their predecessors.
+The presence of the griots at the court suggests a greater role for them than the one they had in later times and also a stronger connection with the more ancient religious practices.

 The askia's messenger shouts during the prayer of the imām al-Tuwātī and the shaykh rebukes him because, according to Islamic traditions, the Prophet is always present when praised and a respectful attitude is required.
+The event takes place in the Jingereber (Songhay for Great Mosque), where Abū al-Qāsim al-Tuwātī (d.
+1528-39) was one of the "white imāms", likely a reference to religious scholars who accomplished their studies in Morocco.
+Jingerber was known as the first mosque built by Mansa Musā coming back from pilgrimage and consequently associated with imperial power (Gomez, 2018).

 Al-Hādī, leader of a rebellion against the askia, reaches Gao with his horns and drum preceding him.
+A subsequent dialogue reveals that the very fact of bearing those musical instruments was perceived as an aggression (see Gomez, 2018, p.
+357).

 How a trumpet is used in the organisation of a plot to give the signal for enthroning an usurper.